iquety/console/assets/docs/en/01-how-to-use.md

 ## 2. Criando o terminal

-With the commands implemented in the desired directory, it is necessary to create an instance of `Freep\Console\Terminal` and tell it which directories contain the implemented commands.
+With the commands implemented in the desired directory, it is necessary to create an instance of `Iquety\Console\Terminal` and tell it which directories contain the implemented commands.

 Finally, just tell the Terminal to execute the commands through the `Terminal->run()` method: